hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 we show how this capability can be used to increase the numerical resolution of codes such as VMEC during the optimization.
 At the same time, we will increase the number of Fourier modes in the parameter space during the optimization.
-This example can also be found in the :simsopt:`examples/2_Intermediate` directory as ``resolution_increase.py``.
+This example can also be found at :simsopt_file:`examples/2_Intermediate/resolution_increase.py`.
 This example is very similar to the quasi-axisymmetry optimization shown in `arXiv:2108.03711
 <https://arxiv.org/pdf/2108.03711>`__.